Skip to main content

 1. Textbooks and Workbooks – Books specifically designed for educational purposes, such as textbooks and workbooks, are not accepted.
 These materials are typically intended for classroom use and may not align with the NLP’s collection focus.

-2. Dirty, Moldy, Burnt, Water Damaged Materials – Books that are in poor physical condition, such as being dirty, moldy, burnt, or water damaged, are not accepted.
+2. Dirty, Moldy, Burnt, Water-damaged Materials – Books in poor physical condition, such as being dirty, moldy, burnt, or water-damaged, are not accepted.
 These materials may be difficult to preserve and provide a poor reading experience for library users.

 3. Damaged Binding or Pages – Books with damaged bindings or pages, such as torn or missing pages, are not accepted.
 Materials should be in good condition to ensure their usability and longevity.